Lindy Boggs Medical Center: Hurricane Katrina

-After KATRINA
+After Katrina

 After the storm, Tenet Healthcare sold the facility to Georgia-based Victory Real Estate Investments.
 The same real estate group also purchased neighboring properties with plans for a retail development along Bienville Street but the project never moved forward.

 In 2010, the entire Lindy Boggs complex of buildings and a portion of the surface parking was purchased by St. Margaret's Daughters for $4.2 million.
 St. Margaret's, a Catholic non-profit organization, spent $37 million to renovate more than 100,000 square feet in a former medical office building on the site.
 A 112-bed nursing facility named "St. Margaret's at Mercy" opened in the renovated space in 2013.

 St. Margaret's originally planned to open a cardiovascular hospital in the remaining portion of the medical center.
 However, a partnership with the State of Louisiana fell through, which made the project financially unfeasible.

 Work crews are cleaning asbestos and removing underground storage tanks, with grants from the Environmental Protection Agency and the Louisiana Department of Environmental Quality paying for the work, according to the report.
 MCC Real Estate, which has a development agreement for the property at 301 N. Jefferson Davis Parkway (now 301 N Norman C Francis Parkway), hasn't finalized a renovation plan but is considering an elderly assisted living facility, the report says.

 In August 2017, work began to clean up the undeveloped portions of the property.
 A grant from the Environmental Protection Agency paid for asbestos removal and the Louisiana Department of Environmental Quality paid for removal of underground storage tanks.
 Workers also pumped stagnant water out of the building, which had been sitting stagnant since Hurricane Katrina.

 There is currently no plan for the hospital's future use, but the idea of an assisted living facility for patients with memory care needs has been discussed.
-On 8 June 2021, the property was sold to Woodward Design+Build, which plans to bring immediate improvements to the property and its graffiti-covered buildings.
+On 8 June 2021, the property was sold to Woodward Design+Build, which claimed to plan to bring immediate improvements to the property and its graffiti-covered buildings.